 Course information web pages include links to information on fees and any additional costs.
-Additional costs apply to some courses, including the costs of Disclosure and Barring Service checks which are mandatory for certain courses, materials/consumables, printing, field trips and other activities.
+Additional costs apply to some courses for items such as materials/consumables, printing, field trips and other activities.
 The University and its college partners continue to strive to minimise the number and scale of any additional costs and to absorb them within the fee where reasonable.
+For example, Disclosure and Barring Service checks which are mandatory for certain courses, are paid for by Cardiff Met.
 Additional costs are specific to individual courses.
 Details of additional costs will be available under the Student Finance and Tuition Fees section of the University's website, and the corresponding part of its franchised partners' websites.